Warzone-Maps-of-Guezt1234/urban_rubbles/README.md

 # urban_rubbles
-A small map of the worthless rubbles.
+A small map of the worthless rubble.
 Each game generally takes 5 - 10 minutes.

 ## The .svg file
 - The title of an object in the .svg file is the name of the object in warzone's editor.
 For example, name of a territory is the title of the object in the territory layer of the .svg.
 The name of the bonus links are also in the title.